Academy Award nominee MARK RUFFALO (Dave Schultz) is one of Hollywood's most

-BAFTA Award and Independent Spirit Award for his performance in Focus Features'
+BAFTA Award and Independent Spirit Award for his performance in Lisa

-THE KIDS ARE ALL RIGHT, directed by Lisa Cholodenko.
+Cholodenko's THE KIDS ARE ALL RIGHT.
 He was also honored with the Best

 Supporting Actor Award by the New York Film Critics Circle.
+The film premiered

 In 2011, Ruffalo made his directorial debut with SYMPATHY FOR DELICIOUS, which

 premiered at the Sundance Film Festival on January 23, 2010 and went on to win